TEAM-5-PROJECTS/Wildlife_Monitoring_System/README.md

 # Intelligent Wildlife Monitoring System

-This project integrates Google’s SpeciesNet for wildlife classification with a  weapon detection model (ONNX Runtime) and a real-time MQTT sensor dashboard to monitor remote field cameras, detect threats, and trigger instant Telegram alerts.
+This project integrates Google’s SpeciesNet for wildlife classification with a  weapon detection model (]YoloV26s) and a real-time MQTT sensor dashboard to monitor remote field cameras, detect threats, and trigger instant Telegram alerts.

 ## Hardware Setup